 A court will frequently consider the following factors when determining physical custody issues:

 Arrangements for living

 Domestic violence or harassment in the past

-Other details unique to each situation that will be considered in the best interests of the child
+Other details unique to each situation will be considered in the best interests of the child

 The main physical caretaker is determined to be one of the parents.
-In this case, the noncustodial parent is often given a generous visiting schedule as well as the right to participate in shared decisions regarding the child's upbringing.
+In this case, the noncustodial parent is often given a generous visiting schedule and the right to participate in shared decisions regarding the child's upbringing.

 You can not seek sole custody unless the other parent is causing serious harm to the children.

 Both parents share decision-making and/or physical custody of their children while they have joint or shared custody.
-If the parents are divorced, split, or no longer cohabiting, or if they have never lived together, joint custody can be granted.
+If the parents are divorced, split, no longer cohabiting, or have never lived together, joint custody can be granted.